leg100/otf/docs/index.md

 * Remote execution mode: plans and applies run on server
 * Agent execution mode: plans and applies run on agents
 * Remote state backend: state stored in PostgreSQL
-* SSO: sign in using github and gitlab
+* SSO: sign in using Github and gitlab
-* Organization and team synchronisation from github and gitlab
+* Organization and team synchronisation from Github and gitlab
 * Authorization: control team access to workspaces
 * VCS integration: start runs from your git repository
 * Compatible with much of the Terraform Enterprise/Cloud API